jayskhatri/Flappy/README.md

 ## Prerequisites

-- Code is optimized to be compile with gcc only.
+- Clone and open with android studio
+- JAVA_SDK >= 1.8

 ## Author